-The definition of illegal dumping in a dumpster – also known as fly-tipping or midnight dumping – is when people toss debris in your container without permission.
-Commercial bins for businesses and roll off dumpsters on construction sites or private properties can all be targeted.
-From “private dumpster” signs to locks, here are our tips to stop illegal dumping.
+The definition of illegal dumping – also known as fly-tipping or midnight dumping – is when people toss debris in an area, like a yard or dumpster, without permission.
+Someone might target commercial bins for businesses and roll off dumpsters on construction sites or private properties.
+From “private dumpster” signs to locks, here are our tips to prevent illegal dumping.

 6 Tips to Secure Your Front Load Bin

 Ask our account management team about locks or gravity bars for extra security.

 Note that your dumpster is for private use only and violators will be prosecuted.